As I often write on this blog, the Raspberry Pi is the perfect device for hacking and pen testing.

 Enter the Raspberry Pi IP address and click connect.

-The Kali Linux configuration doesn’t require many things since everything is already available on boot.
+The Kali Linux configuration doesn’t require many things, as everything is already available on boot.

 But I recommend to at least update your system with:

-This can take between 30min and 1 hour depending on your Raspberry Pi model and your connection.
+This may take between 30 min and 1 hour, if you use an old Raspberry Pi model and a slow connection.

 Be patient 🙂